ImaadHasan2002/Road-Segmentation-Object-Detection-using-Deep-Learning/README.md

 - **metrics.py:**
   Helper functions to measure performance metrics.

+- **yolov8.py:**
+  implementation for real-time object detection with seamless integration, training support, and customization options.

 Feel free to explore, experiment, and contribute to advancing drivable road region detection for autonomous driving! 🚗💨